wolfgang101/include-mastodon-feed/readme.txt

 = 1.9.2 =
 * fix: style for embedded videos / GIFs
 * refactor: play gifv on mouseover
+* refactor: load markup related javascript in footer instead of embedding it directly with the html markup

 = 1.9.1 =
 * refactor: show meaningful message if no statuses are available